 You will be sure to be able to find something to fit singles, couples, families and groups on every budget.
-If you’re not keen on any of our picks below or have specific needs, we recommend using Trip Advisor and Booking.com to find the best prices in Liverpool accommodation.
+If you’re not keen on any of our picks below or have specific needs, we recommend using Trip Advisor and Expedia to find the best prices in Liverpool accommodation.

-Liverpool Airbnb alternative for your stay
+Liverpool apartment alternative for your stay

-How to get to Liverpool United Kingdom
+How to get to Liverpool, United Kingdom

 - Liverpool Airport is located 10 kilometres from the city centre.
 Liverpool is mainly serviced by budget carriers such as Ryanair and Easyjet.
 You can book Liverpool flights with Cheap-O-Air.

-How to get around Liverpool England
+How to get around Liverpool, England

 Things to do in Liverpool with teens

 Anfield is the home of Liverpool Football Club and one of the top Liverpool attractions.
-Liverpool is one of the most famous football clubs in the world having recently won the Premier League and European Championships.
+Liverpool is one of the most famous football clubs in the world, having recently won the Premier League and European Championships.

 Onboard the open-top bus tour is a Tour Guide who will help you explore the city’s best bits.
 The guide will inform and entertain you.
-They will guide you through the history and drama with talent and humour that people from Liverpool are famous for.
+They will guide you through the history and drama with the talent and humour that people from Liverpool are famous for.

 The concept is half history and half horror as you are taken through the gory history of Liverpool on a 1-hour experience with actors, lighting displays, props and much more.

 Ferry across the Mersey

 It makes some stops that you can get off at and explore.
-New Brighton is a fairly underrated area with its own beach and small arcades.
-Fish and chips on the seafront are a must just watch out for the seagulls!
-Stops at Wallsby and Secombe are also recommended.
+New Brighton is a fairly underrated area with its beach and small arcades.
+Fish and chips on the seafront are a must watch out for the seagulls!
+Stops at Wallsby, Wirral and Secombe are also recommended on these cruises.

-Like most big cities these days Liverpool has its own version of a city Ferris wheel.
-Located just off the Albert Dock; The big wheel offers views around the cities and the 3 prominent docks.
-This is close to a number of restaurants and also close to the M&S Bank Arena in Liverpool where multiple shows are held.
+Like most big cities these days, Liverpool has its version of a city Ferris wheel.
+Located just off the Albert Dock, the Big Wheel offers views around the city on a clear day, including the Royal Liver Building and the three prominent docks.

 No one knows for sure why Williamson built the tunnels.
-The best theories include philanthropy, offering work to the unemployed of the district, to religious extremism as a safe place haven from a predicted Armageddon.
+The best theories include philanthropy, offering work to the unemployed of the district, and religious extremism as a safe place haven from a predicted Armageddon.

 Where are the Williamson Tunnels?

-Paddington st Liverpool L7 3RG
+Paddington St Liverpool L7 3RG

 Where is Arcains: ACAINS BREWERY VILLAGE, STANHOPE ST, LIVERPOOL L8 5XJ